albaloo/procid-client/README.md

 Procid is an interactive system supporting consensus building in open source issue management systems.
 You can [watch a demo on YouTube](https://www.youtube.com/watch?v=a_kHWOjXEtQ).

+Procid is also a [sanbox project on Drupal.org](https://drupal.org/sandbox/rzilouc2/2032763) with an active [issue queue](https://drupal.org/project/issues/2032763?status=All&categories=All).

 License
 =======